Top Tips for a Tooth Friendly Halloween

 Avoid sticky situations

 Sticky sweets cling to your teeth.
-The stickier sweets, like gummy bears and jellies take longer to get washed away by saliva, increasing the risk for tooth decay.
+The stickier sweets, like gummy bears and jellies, the longer it takes for them to get washed away by saliva, increasing the risk for tooth decay.

 Drink more water